-An impairment loss is recognized for the amount by which the assets carrying amount exceeds its recoverable amount.
-The recoverable amount is the higher of an asset's or group of assets estimated fair value less costs to sell and its value in use.
+An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
+The recoverable amount is the higher of an asset's or group of assets' estimated fair value less costs to sell and its value in use.
 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable independent cash inflows (a cash generating unit or "CGU").

-Where an impairment loss subsequently reverses, the carrying amount of the asset (or CGU) is increased to the revised estimate of its recoverable amount, but limited to the carrying that would have been determined had no impairment loss been recognized for the asset (or CGU) in prior years.
-A reversal of an impairment loss is recognized immediately in the statement of comprehensive (loss) income.
+Where an impairment loss subsequently reverses, the carrying amount of the asset (or CGU) is increased to the revised estimate of its recoverable amount, but limited to the carrying amount that would have been determined had no impairment loss been recognized for the asset (or CGU) in prior years.
+A reversal of an impairment loss is recognized immediately in the statement of comprehensive loss.
+The Company has one CGU and has determined that no impairment is required.